 But that leaves me short 4 other facts.

 Here is what I came up with:

-I spilled my blood in the Mayan Ruins, and for years, assumed I was cursed.
+I spilled my blood in the Mayan Ruins.
+For years, assumed I was cursed.

 Don’t Trip While On Vacation

 We joke that I was cursed in Tikal in the Mayan ruins, not to sound taboo or non-PC about the Mayans and their culture.
 Sacrifices to mollify the gods occurred regularly in those temples.

 Around 2008, I accidentally gave my blood to the gods, but they were clearly not pacified.
 Maybe it’s because, as a traditional healer once said in Bali, “my blood is dirty.”

 Don’t ask; I’m not sure either.
 I think she was referring to my sweet intake or my love of wine and beer.